 - a.
 Create a project Run/ directory: Once the proper model executable file has been created users will need to create and populate a run directory from which the model will be executed.
-As stated above, all of the appropriate parameter tables, model namelist files and model executable need to be placed in this directory and can be copied from the 'Run/' directory listed above and also have the model executable linked into it.
-Keeping voluminous terrain data, forcing data and model output data separate from the model code and executables can make backup, storage or transfer of WRF-Hydro model code between systems much simpler. - b.
-Create/place routing files in a 'terrain/' directory.
-Place the land surface terrain data files (e.g. 'geogrid_d0X.nc' files) and, if routing is to be performed, the high-resolution netcdf terrain grid into a 'terrain/' directory.
+As stated above, all of the appropriate parameter tables, model namelist files and the model executable need to be placed in this directory and can be copied from the 'Run/' directory listed above and also have the model executable linked into it. - b.
+Create/place geospatial and hydrographic input data files in a 'DOMAIN/' sub-directory.
+Place the land surface terrain data files (e.g. 'geogrid\d0X.nc' files) and, if routing is to be performed, the high-resolution netcdf terrain grid into a 'terrain/' directory.
 Construction of these netcdf files is described in Documentation Chapter 4.2. - c.
 Create/place meteorological forcing data files in 'forcing/' directory.
 These are the data that "drive" the hydrologic simulation.
 WRF-Hydro uses a netcdf I/O convention similar to the Weather Research and Forecasting (WRF) model and, therefore, it is fairly easy to adapt WRF output to drive WRF-Hydro.
 (A simple script to extract and regrid WRF model output to a different WRF-Hydro domain is available in the utils/ directory of the WRF-Hydro tar package.)
 There are seven meteorological variables that are required: 2 m air temperature, 2 m specific humidity, 10 wind speed (u and v components), surface pressure, precipitation rate, incoming short and longwave radiation.
 These variables are stored within a single netcdf file where one file is specified for each model time-step.
 Specific details on the units and formats of these data at given in Documentation Chapter 4.3 and an example netcdf header from a forcing data file is provided in the Documentation Appendix (A11).
 These data are placed in within the 'forcing/' directory. - d.
 Edit the namelists.
 Open and edit 'namelist.hrldas' and 'hydro.namelist' to set up a simulation to your specifications.
-In version 1.0 of WRF-Hydro the HRLDAS system which drives the Noah land surface model is the only uncoupled land model option.
+WRF-Hydro offline system which drives the Noah/Noah-MP land surface model are the only two uncoupled land model option currently available in the stand-alone version WRF-Hydro version 3.0.
 The namelist files are fairly well commented.
-The directory for input forcing data must be specified (INDIR), as must the pathway and filename to the GEO_STATIC file (GEO_STATIC_FLNM, aka a 'geogrid' file which is created from WRF pre-processing software) and type of forcing data (FORC_TYP).
-Similarly, for simulations where routing components are activated, a GEO_FINEGRID_FLNM must be specified.
+The directory for input forcing data must be specified (INDIR), as must the pathway and filename to the GEO\STATIC file (GEO\STATIC\FLNM, aka a 'geogrid' file which is created from WRF pre-processing software) and type of forcing data (FORC\TYP).
+Similarly, for simulations where routing components are activated, a GEO\FINEGRID\FLNM must be specified.
 Be sure to activate only those routing switches for which you have the required data.
-Routing timestep 'DTRT' must be set in accordance with the routing grid spacing in order to satisfy Courant constraints).
+Routing timestep 'DTRT' must be set in accordance with the routing grid spacing in order to satisfy Courant constraints (see the Documentation Chapter 3.5 for a discussion on Courant constraints).
 Be sure to include the full path and directory when specifying Routing Input Files.
 Description of the terms in the namelist are given in the Documentation Chapter 2.6 and example namelists with descriptive comments are provided in Appendices A1 and A2.